tirumaleshn2458/House-Prices-forecast/README.md

 ### Models used:- Prophet, ARIMA, SARIMA
 Note:-
 - ARIMA and SARIMA models doesn't fit for the data given due it's bad accuracy.
-  - You can view the files reagarding the accuracy in connecticut_ARIMA folder
+  - You can view the files reagarding the accuracy in Connecticut folder.
 - As an alternative, Prophet is used to fit data of every county.
 - The whole work-flow is based only on Prophet for training the data.